IYC Summer Course 2021

 - You will then be invited to audition via Zoom, to include a range test, one own choice song unaccompanied, ear tests, and sight-singing.

 - Submit an application form, including two recordings:

 1. An unedited video recording of yourself singing something of your choice a cappella (without headphones or accompaniment).

 2. An unedited video recording of yourself singing a major scale in steps from your lowest note to your highest to any syllable (e.g. low, doo, ma)

-- You may then be invited to complete the audition via Zoom, to include ear tests and sight-singing.
-(Please note that the ability to sight-sing is not a requirement)
+- You may then be invited to complete the audition via Zoom, to include ear tests and sight-singing (the ability to sight-sing is preferable but not a requirement).

 Sing Ireland intends to run our courses this summer, ideally face-to-face but possibly online depending on COVID restrictions.
 We will collect deposits for the course to secure a place and will reduce this deposit amount from the final course fees once the format is confirmed.
 In the unlikely event that the course is entirely canceled for any reason then a full refund of the deposit will be given.